-Plant Name: Line(s)
+Plant Name: Line (2

-The vigorous competition discussed in Mr. Rowe's earlier testimony. as recognized by the Commission, justifies proprietary confidential treatment of the information in Column G.
+The vigorous competition discussed in Mr. Rowe's earlier testimony, as recognized by the Commission, justifies proprietary confidential treatment of the information in Column G.

 Disclosure of this information "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
-Section 366.093(3)(d).
-Fla.
+Section 366.093(3)(d), Fla.
 Stat.
 This information would inform other potential suppliers as to the price Tampa Electric is willing to pay for coal.
 This would give present and potential coal suppliers information which could be harmful to Tampa Electric's interests in negotiating coal supply agreements.
 This is much the same as paragraph (1) under Form 423-1(a) regarding No. 2 oil suppliers.

-Electro-Coal Transfer Facility Big Bend Station (1): 1-9
+TECO United Maritime Group Big Bend Station (1) 1-12

-(10) The disclosure of this information "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
+TECO United Maritime Group Transfer Facility Polk Station (1) efforts of Tampa Electric to contract for goods or services on favorable terms."
 Section 366.093(3)(d), Fla.
 Stat.
-As was stated in (1), Columns G and H both need confidential
+As was stated in (1), Columns G and H both need confidential protection because disclosure of either column will enable competitors to determine the segmented transportation charges.